• Skip to content

 The concept is to identify and learn from best practices.

-Organizations use benchmarking as part of their Quality Management System in an effort to gain insight into ways to improve what they do.
+Organizations use benchmarking as part of their Quality Management System to gain insight into ways to improve their work.

 Successful organizations understand that learning from what others do is a valuable resource for targeted improvement.